fdecunta/updatecsv/README.md

 The planillator try to solve this problem.
 I input the data into a spreadsheet exactly as it was recorded on paper.
 Then, the planillator merges this file with the rest of the data based on the ID and the column name.

+It works with CSV files because they are easier to manipulate and highly portable.

 ## Usage

 ```bash